Travel n Tour

 Registration Requirements for Boats

 In Texas, boat registration requirements vary depending on the type of boat you are operating.
 You must pay for insurance, maintenance, licenses, inspections, etc. This can mean paying $1,000 or $10,000 for a new ship.
-It can also mean the difference between being fined for violating boat safety regulations or violating a different set of rules.
+It can also mean the difference between being fined for violating boat safety regulations or a different set of rules.

 Texas Recreational Boating License Requirements